David Copperfield (1922 film)

 David Copperfield is a 1922 Danish drama film directed by A.W.
 Sandberg and starring Gorm Schmidt, Martin Herzberg and Margarete Schlegel.

+The film was made as part of an attempt to re-establish Danish cinema in the English-speaking world.
+While successful in Scandinavia, the film failed to do well in Britain and America.

 The film's sets were designed by the art director Carlo Jacobsen.